 For bank accounts you'll have to go to the bank where the account existed, if it is still in business.
 Many bank records are available but the cost can be high, depending on what year you want.
 Bank statements cost less than when you need cancelled checks or more advanced research.
 Sadly, for many of these IRS proceedings it is advisable to get ALL your records from the bank.
 No matter what the cost.

 For cash transactions, you'll have to get affidavits from the other people involved or ask them to testify for you, if possible.

 Also, depending on the IRS procedure, you can ask the IRS to issue a Summons to get the information.
-For instance, the IRS always asks a taxpayer to obtain bank signature cards to verify the taxpayer's signature on the bank account so the IRS can assess the Trust Fund Tax.
+For instance, the IRS always asks a taxpayer to obtain bank signature cards.
+They do this to verify the taxpayer's signature on the bank account so they can assess the Trust Fund Tax.

 But, when taxpayers don't respond adequately the IRS will usually issue a Summons to the bank to get the information directly.

 If you know why the IRS wants the evidence, what type of evidence they want & for what purpose, you can more easily find where the evidence exists, how much effort & cost will be involved & in what format it exists.